egovernment/eregistrations/documentation/sections.md

 User.prototype.formSections.define('generalInfoFormSection', { type: db.GeneralInfoFormSection });

 // As explainWhyNotNice field should be shown conditionally, we define a condition for it.
-// This condition is a getter ad it's name should follow convention.
+// This condition is a getter and it's name should follow convention.
 The convention to create such getter's name // is: is<CapitalizedNameOfProperty>Applicable, so
 // in our example it's isExplainWhyNotNiceApplicable.
 If we wanted to show name field conditionally
 // it would have been isNameApllicable.
 User.prototype.define('isExplainWhyNotNiceApplicable', {